 Studies show that women lose about 30% of the collagen in their skin during the first five years of menopause.
-Over the next 20 years women lose about 2% of their collagen every year.
+Over the next 20 years, women lose about 2% of their collagen annually.

-To combat collagen loss, it's helpful to include peptides such as Cu Complex Copper peptide ferment to encourage tissue repair and regeneration, and hyaluronic acid to create a plumping effect and allow cellular repair.
+To combat collagen loss, it's helpful to include peptides such as Cu Complex Copper peptide ferment to encourage tissue repair and regeneration and hyaluronic acid to create a plumping effect and allow cellular repair.
 A great source of both is BV9 Platinum AntiAging Cream.
-Supplementation to provide our bodies with the building blocks for increased collagen production can be helpful as well.
-One of our favourites is Herbaland Vegan Collagen Booster.
+Supplementation to provide our bodies with the building blocks for increased collagen production can also be helpful.
+One of our favorites is Herbaland Vegan Collagen Booster.

 In-clinic, legacy harnesses the healing power of magnetic fields while gently heating through controlled radio-frequency to remodel tissues, stimulating firming, skin tightening and collagen production.
-LED's are helpful in stimulating skin plumping collagen and strengthening the skin tissue.
-Micro-current retrains the facial musculature to "pull" everything back into place and firming the facial structure.
+LEDs help stimulate skin-plumping collagen and strengthening the skin tissue.
+Micro-current retrains the facial musculature to "pull" everything back into place and firm the facial structure.

 2. Menopausal Acne And Breakouts

-You may have had great skin your entire life, but menopause throws hormones into an unbalanced state.
-This can lead to an increase in both blemishes and *hair growth.
+You may have had great skin your entire life, but menopause throws hormones into an unbalanced state which can lead to an increase in both blemishes and *hair growth.

-Menopausal skin tends to be drier, less oily and often sensitized so a more gentle approach to exfoliation is required.
-Products containing salicylic acid or lactic acid are often a good option to keep pores clear of skin dulling debris.
+Menopausal skin tends to be drier, less oily and often sensitized, so a more gentle approach to exfoliation is required.
+Products containing salicylic acid or lactic acid are usually an excellent option to keep pores clear of skin-dulling debris.

-In-clinic, AC Dual or LED treatments can help kill inflammation causing bacteria, and encourage skin healing.
-For an at home option, the Unicorn LED mask can be a great choice. *Laser hair removal is effective to combat hair growth, as long as the hair hasn't yet turned grey or white.
+In-clinic, AC Dual or LED treatments can help kill inflammation-causing bacteria, and encourage skin healing.
+The Unicorn LED mask can be a great choice for an at-home option. *Laser hair removal is effective to combat hair growth, as long as the hair hasn't yet turned grey or white.

 3. Fine Lines And Wrinkles

-A loss of collagen combined with less fat and elasticity in the facial skin, lead to the formation of new lines and increased wrinkling.
+A loss of collagen, combined with less fat and elasticity in the facial skin leads to the formation of new lines and increased wrinkling.

-In-clinic, heavy set dynamic wrinkles respond well to botox.
-LED therapy or "Cold Laser" is suitable at reducing fines lines and wrinkles by stimulating collagen production, our bodies own "filler".
+In-clinic, heavy-set dynamic wrinkles respond well to botox.
+LED therapy or "Cold Laser" is suitable for reducing fine lines and wrinkles by stimulating collagen production, our body's own "filler."

 The hormonal shift that accompanies menopause can often lead to increased sensitivity, as well as red bumps and spider veins.
 Skin can sometimes become "hot" and experience episodes of flushing and blushing.

-In-clinic, Led therapy helps to calm inflamed angry skin, after which IPL is wonderful for removing visible blood vessels from the skin surface.
+In-clinic Led therapy helps to calm inflamed, angry skin, after which IPL (intense pulse light) is wonderful for removing visible blood vessels from the skin's surface.

 5. Dry Skin During Menopause

 Hydration is key.
-First we need to determine whether skin is dehydrated (water deprived) or oil dry (poor production of sebum).
-Hyaluronic acid is an option for dehydrated skin, while squalene, avocado oil are a couple of options for mature, oil deprived skins.
-It's also important to eat more fatty acid rich foods, containing good fats.
+First, we need to determine whether the skin is dehydrated (water-deprived) or oil-dry (poor production of sebum).
+Hyaluronic acid is an option for dehydrated skin, while squalene and avocado oil are a couple of options for mature, oil-deprived skins.
+Determining water vs oil will help us select the correct skin care products for an optimized result.
+It's also essential to eat more fatty acid-rich foods, containing good fats.